 The X-Authentication-Warning header is added by Sendmail when the user sending emails (usually the user the web server is running as) tries to send them as a different user (which is required to set the from and bounce of your emails correctly).

-To disable this message you have to tell Sendmail that the web server user is a trusted user.
-First work out which user your web server is running as (by either checking the httpd.conf or doing a ps -ef or ps aux at the command line).
+To disable this message, you have to inform Sendmail that the web server user is a trusted user.
+First, work out which user your web server is running as, by either checking the httpd.conf or doing a ps -ef or ps aux at the command line.
 Common users for this might be htdocs, apache, nobody or www-data.
-Once you know this you need to edit your sendmail.cf file which is normally somewhere under the /etc directory on your server.
-You can find it on the server by running
+Once you know this. edit your sendmail.cf file, which is normally somewhere under the /etc directory on your server.
+You can find it on the server by running:

 find / -name 'sendmail.cf'